erindru/pizza-app/readme.md

 1. Clone this repo
 1. Run `composer install` to pull in Laravel and other PHP dependencies
 1. Modify `sample.env.php` with your mysql details and then rename it to `.env.php`
+1. Run `php artisan migrate` to create the db tables
 1. Configure an apache vhost to point to the `public` directory.
 Alternatively, for a quick and easy webserver, run `php artisan serve`

 # Installation for dev

+1. Follow the "Installation just to get it running" task above
 1. Make sure you have `npm`, `grunt`, `bower`, `karma`, `protractor` and `composer` installed.
 Grunt, Karma and Bower can be installed globally with `npm install -g karma-cli grunt-cli bower protractor`.
 Follow the guide on https://getcomposer.org/download/ for Composer.
 1. Clone this repo
 1. Run `composer install`, `bower install` and `npm install`